telerik/ajax-docs/controls/dock/structure/dock-layout/built-in-dock-state-persistence.md

 ````
->endNote that the value of __LayoutRepositoryID__ is available via the __key__ parameter of the above methods and can be included the custom storage provider implementation.
+Note that the value of __LayoutRepositoryID__ is available via the __key__ parameter of the above methods and can be included the custom storage provider implementation.

 The LoadDockLayout also provides a property __LayoutRepositoryID__ which can be used for storing individual dock states that depend on the value of the property, e.g. for storing a unique dock state for every user in a website.